yugr/rust-slides/features/cons/panics/README.md

 so this can not be done at LLVM level and there is not dedicated MIR pass for this.

 As a workaround, developers need to use manual `assert!`'s (or `core::hint::unreachable_unchecked`).

-# TODO

-Check overhead on panics in benches
-  - can only be done in benches w/o `catch_unwind` (in bench itself and deps)
-  - don't forget to disable panicking in stdlib:
-    * update `[rust] std-features' in bootstrap.toml
-    * or use `-Z build-std -Z build-std-features` in cargo

-What is `panic_immediate_abort` ?

-Does `panic=abort` remove landing pads and libunwind ?
-  - `-Z no-landing-pads`, `-Zbuild-std-features=panic_immediate_abort` and `-Zlocation-detail=none` may be needed as well
-  - it seems that `panic=abort` still calls the (blackbox) panic hooks (handlers)
-  - try replacing `panic` with `core::panicking::panic_nounwind`

-Does `panic=abort` avoid all overheads ?
-I couldn't get it to do anything in [this](https://news.ycombinator.com/item?id=30867188) example.
-  - we need to find way to reduce it to `ud2`
-  - compare to `-fno-exceptions`

-Check if optimizations from https://www.youtube.com/watch?v=ItemByR4PRg (LICM, ADCE, etc.) are also disabled for Rust ?

-Check if C++ also has same overhead due to exceptions: https://www.rottedfrog.co.uk/?p=24
-  - If not, we need a slide on this

-Measure increase of BTB/I$ misses PMUs and [stack usage](https://www.memorysafety.org/blog/rav1d-performance-optimization) when panics are disabled

-Check if hot-cold splitting works (i.e. panic handlers moved out of normal function code) and speeds up